-The acceptance tests perform the following tests:
+The LTO acceptance test performs the following tests:

-- SCSI interconnect test - Review event log entries (which were present prior to running this test) - Load the test tape - Quick write/read test - Soft unload/load test (DLT acceptance test only) - Minimum block size test - Diagnostic self test (built-in drive function) - Read/write tests, using various data patterns - Bit error rate test - Review new event log entries added during the test - Unload the test tape - Ultrium Tape Erase Test converts a (LTO) data tape into a blank tape.
+- Initial preparation

+- Review event log entries (which were present prior to running this test)

+- SCSI parity check (LTO 1 drives only)

+- Cartridge load

+- Quick read/write test

+- Cartridge unload

+- SCSI parity check

+- Review new events

+- Ultrium Tape Erase Test converts a (LTO) data tape into a blank tape.
 This test has the following two options: - Quick erase-This option, which takes approximately one minute to complete, removes the tape directory and writes EOD at the start of the tape, but it does not overwrite the data on the remainder of the tape. - Full erase-This option, which takes between two to four hours to complete, erases the tape directory and also overwrites all data on the tape. - ESL Vendor ID toggles the vendor ID between HP and COMPAQ on ESL libraries having firmware revision 3.40 and later.
-This may be necessary because firmware revision 3.40 and later has a vendor ID of HP, and there may be some applications that require the vendor ID to be COMPAQ.
+This may be necessary because firmware revision 3.40 and later has a vendor ID of HP, and there may be some applications that require the vendor ID to be COMPAQ. - Media Analysis Test analyzes media to test the validity of existing data.
+The test also reports basic attributes about the data on the media.
+This test is available for all devices. - MO Media Validation Test validates magneto-optical (MO) media and reports any errors or blank spaces present in the media, if any.
+This is a non-destructive test and is available for all MO devices.